 While discussing wholesome outcomes, it’s fair to note how personal trainers view in-person training as a more valuable experience for their clients than online training.

 Let us ignore the fact that online training can net you a lot of money and focus on the client value aspect.

 You don’t need to be a brain surgeon to know that dealing with individuals head-on will offer them more value and provide you as a trainer with more substantial data than providing your services strictly through an electronic interface.

 Don’t get me wrong, I think in this day and age; it is essential to have an online component to your PT business.

 Great value can be provided through online training and there are a variety of advantages in doing so for both you and the client, such as scheduling/geographical convenience as well as cost.

-But what these 600 trainers are saying is that nothing replaces the value that is provided by being right there with your client.
-There are just certain barriers to online personal training that cause it to fall short in what can be provided in comparison to in-person personal training.
+But these 600 trainers are saying that nothing replaces the value provided by being right there with your client.
+There are just certain barriers to online personal training that cause it to fall short in what can be provided compared to in-person personal training.

 Presented above are the top reasons personal trainers believe in-person personal training is superior to the online alternative.

-I hope the result of this survey of 600 practicing personal trainers provided some valuable insight into many topics and questions that I believe are best answered through the collective opinion/experience of a large group of experts in the field versus the opinion of just one.
+I hope the survey of 600 practicing personal trainers provided valuable insight into many topics and questions that I believe are best answered through the collective opinion/experience of a large group of experts in the field versus the opinion of just one.

-Please feel free to reference the results of this study and don’t hesitate to reach out through the comment box below or email me at firstname.lastname@example.org for any requests of additional insight or suggestions for the next survey.
+Please feel free to reference the results of this study, and don’t hesitate to reach out through the comment box below or email me at [email protected] for any requests for additional insight or suggestions for the next survey.